pattontim/supermemo-server-rfc/README.md

 ## SuperMemo Community Server API - RFC

-This document is WIP, but comments on Issues or Discord are welcome.

 ### At a glance

 This is a dual part primer and proposal for a system that can be implemented in SuperMemo, in fact already is in implemented -in a way- by the community.
-It relies on stable technologies which have remained the same for decades and demonstrates a future proof way to expose supermemo data outside of the application - without too much time spent by the SuperMemo team.
+It relies on stable technologies which have remained the same for decades and demonstrates a future proof way to expose supermemo data outside of the application - without too much time and effort spent by the SuperMemo team.
+It could be touted as a major feature of supermemo and extensions built on top of it could generate a lot of buzz about supermemo in the learning community.

 ### Primer

 At its core this proposal depends on communication between SM and user scripts running inside the browser embedded in supermemo.
 As it happens, this already exists in the form of the incremental video scripts.
-SuperMemo (SM), currently allows users to [load their own incremental video scripts](https://help.supermemo.org/wiki/Incremental_video#Your_own_incremental_video_script) when opening YT elements.
+SuperMemo currently allows users to [load their own incremental video scripts](https://help.supermemo.org/wiki/Incremental_video#Your_own_incremental_video_script) when opening YT elements.
 When SM navigates to an element containing a YouTube HTML component, it loads the data using a file url in an embedded MSHTML page.

 > **file://<SUPERMEMO_PATH>/bin/YouTube.htm**?videoid=D3FDDPFrcQ0&resume=0:00&start=1:13&stop=1:20&ts=20241170165953